Official Site Links

 Garrett was born on March 28, 1966.

-Dallas Cowboys running back DeMarco Murray walks in for an easy 1-yard touchdown.
+Dallas Cowboys running back DeMarco Murray runs in a 1-yard touchdown.